opentensor/developer-docs/docs/concepts/introduction.md

 - **Subnet owner**: When you only want to create a subnet but transfer the tasks of operating the subnet to others.
 - **Subnet validator**: When you are responsible for running the subnet validator.
 - **Subnet miner**: When you are responsible for running the subnet miner.
 - **Blockchain operator**: When you run the blockchain.
-This applies during the offline testing of your subnet and your incentive mechanism, when you need a local emulation of the Bittensor blockchain because you are disconnected from the Bittensor network.
+This mostly applies during the offline testing of your subnet and your incentive mechanism, when you need a local emulation of the Bittensor blockchain because you are disconnected from the Bittensor network.

 ## Preparing for subnet